 If you’re looking for a monitor that’s a cut above the 4K norm, then you’ve got the MSI Prestige PS341WU.
 Showing up any impeccable 4K monitor is by no means an easy feat, but this monitor does so with the huge 5K2K native resolution (and 21:9 ultrawide aspect ratio) of its luscious 34-inch IPS screen.
 It doesn’t come cheap, but it does have a great feature set to make up for that, including a Nano IPS panel with DCI-P3 color gamut, HDR support and comprehensive connectivity.
-All that packed in a beautiful white aesthetic, and you’ve got yourself one of the best business monitors of 2020.
+All that packed in a beautiful white aesthetic, and you’ve got yourself one of the best business monitors currently available.

 Read the full review: MSI Prestige PS341WU

 It’s been a long time since IPS panel tech got a big boost in contrast.
 So, the promise of the Dell Ultrasharp U3223QE’s IPS Black panel with 2,000:1 static contrast is pretty exciting.
 In practice, it looks little different to existing 1,300:1 contrast IPS panels.
 What’s more, the Dell U3223QE’s factory calibration could be a little more precise.